polyfy/polylith/readme.md

     test [ARGS]             Runs tests.
     ws [get:X]              Shows the workspace as data.

   If ws-dir:PATH is passed in as an argument, where PATH is a relative or absolute path, then the command is executed from that directory.
 If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'deps.edn' workspace config file.
 The exception is the 'test' command that has to be executed from the workspace root.

-  The color mode can be overridden by passing in e.g. color-mode:none (valid values: none, light, dark) which is otherwise configured in ~/.polylith/config.edn.
+  The color mode can be overridden by passing in e.g. color-mode:none (valid values are: none, light, dark) which is otherwise configured in ~/.polylith/config.edn.

   Example:
     poly check